Ted Maher: Death of Edmond Safra

 Safra, the 67-year-old founder and principal stock owner of the Republic National Bank of New York, had Parkinson's disease and required constant care.
 On December 3, 1999, Maher was scheduled at the last minute to work the overnight shift caring for Safra with Vivian Torrente (one of seven other nurses who looked after Safra) at Safra's Monaco penthouse at La Belle Epoque, a four-story bank and two-story flat at 17 Avenue D'Ostende.

 Immediately after his arrest Maher claimed two intruders had gained access to the apartment and that he had fought them off, receiving stab wounds.
 He had informed the other nurse, Vivian Torrente, of the assailants and had given her his cell phone to call for help.
 He ordered her to take Edmond Safra into the secure dressing room while he went to the nearby nursing station, where he lit toilet paper in a trash basket to set off a smoke alarm, with the intention of alerting outside people that there was a problem.
 Maher made his way, bleeding and feeling faint, downstairs to the lobby of the building to get help.
-But while police and firemen got to the building, they didn't get to Edmond Safra and Vivian Torrente until it was too late.
+But while police and firemen got to the building, they were unable to reach Safra and Torrente until it was too late.

-Several days later, on December 7, Monaco's chief prosecutor, Daniel Serdet, announced that Maher had confessed to starting the fire "to draw attention to himself" as he was "jealous" of Mr. Safra's seven other nurses.
+Several days later, on December 7, Monaco's chief prosecutor, Daniel Serdet, announced that Maher had confessed to starting the fire "to draw attention to himself" as he was "jealous" of Safra's seven other nurses.
 In addition, his stab wounds had been self-inflicted.
 Maher had slashed himself twice with his own switchblade – once in the thigh and once in the stomach – to corroborate his story about the intruders.
 On December 6 Safra was buried in Geneva.